open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 **[9]:** If value is `true`.
 When missing, the value is assumed to be `false`.

 **[10]:** This can refer to both the compressed or uncompressed body size.
-If both sizes are known, the uncompressed body size should used.
+If both sizes are known, the uncompressed body size should be used.

 **[11]:** Only if span represents operation on a single message.

 **[12]:** Only if span represents operation on a single message.

-**[13]:** This can refer to both the compressed or uncompressed body size.
-If both sizes are known, the uncompressed body size should used.
+**[13]:** This can refer to both the compressed or uncompressed size.
+If both sizes are known, the uncompressed size should be used.

 **[14]:** Only if span represents operation on a single message.